ArdhiMudaAriska/download-to-gdrive/README.md

 # download-to-gdrive
-use python to download to gdrive
+use google colab to download your files directly to gdrive